Andrew-Lucero/random_integers/README.md

 random_integers
 ===============
-Creates a file containing a specified number of integers in on a specified number of lines, with said integers in a specified range.
+Creates a file containing a specified number of integers on a specified number of lines, with said integers in a specified range.

 License